 "Omi Beef" is one of Japan's three best wagyu Japanese beef brands, standing alongside Kobe Beef and Matsusaka Beef.
 The finely marbled meat is notable for its sweet, melt-in-your-mouth fat.

 Compared to other brands of wagyu, you can eat Omi Beef for a more economical price.
-Enjoy it both at luxury restaurants serving sushi or steak but also as ground beef in casual street food like menchikatsu and croquettes.
+Enjoy it both at luxury restaurants serving sushi or steak and as ground beef in casual street food like menchikatsu and croquettes.

 2. Freshwater Fish Cuisine